This is the multi-page printable view of this section. Click here to print.

 Introduction

 Policies are the unit of policy definition and evaluation in Anchore Enterprise.
 A user may have multiple policies, but for a policy evaluation, the user must specify a policy to be evaluated or default to the policy currently marked ‘active’.
-See Policies via CTL for more detail on manipulating and configuring policies using the system CLI and Policies via UI for more detail when using the UI.
+See Policies Overview for more detail on manipulating and configuring policies.

 Components of a Policy